-In the event that the successful applicant is determined to be unsatisfactory in the position, they shall be returned to Auxiliary status without loss of seniority.
+In the event that the successful applicant is determined to be unsatisfactory in the position, or the employee requests, they shall be returned to Auxiliary status without loss of seniority.

 21.3 Probationary Appointment - Evaluations

 During a probationary appointment, the College will undertake regular evaluations to assist the employee in improving their work performance and to determine their suitability for continued employment.